awxlong/cureseek_therapeutic_agent/README.md

 # Code for CUREBench
 Please submit your wandb login API key to run do supervised finetuning

 ## What didn't work out:
 The supervised finetuning pipeline is mainly elaborated upon https://www.kaggle.com/code/danielphalen/grpotrainer-deepseekr1

 Download PrimeKG by running `wget -O kg.csv https://dataverse.harvard.edu/api/access/datafile/6180620`, and check https://github.com/mims-harvard/PrimeKG for more details.
 Mechanistically, it's a Pandas dataframe which you can query and check [PrimeKG_Querier](RAG.py) to see how we use it.

+The validation and test sets can be downloaded through Kaggle after joining and accepting the terms and conditions of the [CURE-Bench competition](https://www.kaggle.com/competitions/cure-bench)

 1. I generated self-corrected data for self-distillation
 2. I finetuned DeepSeek which didn't work